anindyabijoydas/LeveragePartialStragglers/README.md

 You can see details in our paper here https://arxiv.org/abs/2012.06065.
 If you are using these codes for distributed matrix-matrix or matrix-vector muliplication, please cite us-

-Anindya Bijoy Das, and Aditya Ramamoorthy, “Coded sparse matrix computation schemes thatleverage partial stragglers,” preprint, 2020,[Online] Available: https://arxiv.org/abs/2012.06065.
+Anindya Bijoy Das, and Aditya Ramamoorthy, “Coded sparse matrix computation schemes thatleverage partial stragglers,” in IEEE Transactions on Information Theory, vol. 68, no. 6, pp. 4156-4181, June 2022.